Asimina triloba: Edible fruit

 Fresh fruits of the pawpaw are commonly eaten raw, either chilled or at room temperature.
 However, they can be kept only 2–3 days at room temperature, or about a week if refrigerated.
+This short shelf-life, difficulty shipping whole, and the importance of removing the inedible skin and toxic seeds prior to processing are a primary barrier to the success of pawpaw as a commercial fruit.
 The easily bruised pawpaw fruits do not ship well unless frozen.
-Where pawpaws grow, the fruit pulp is also often used locally in baked dessert recipes, with pawpaw often substituted with volumetric equivalency in many banana-based recipes.
-Pawpaws may also be blended into ice cream or included in pancakes.
+Where pawpaws grow, the fruit pulp is also used locally in baked dessert recipes, with pawpaw substituted with volumetric equivalency in many banana-based recipes.
+The sweet and creamy fruit is commonly mixed into ice cream or blended into pancakes and other breads.